mwufi/css-days/README.md

 ## Why?

-I've been waanting to actually learn how to design things, and to feel *confident* (someone insert some fire emojis here w/ a pull request) in building things that I can see!
+I've been waanting to actually learn how to design things, and to feel *confident* :fire: :fire: :fire: in building things that I can see!
 So, here's something that I can do about it!

 ## I want to follow along!